drom/awesome-tree-sitter/README.md

   * Rust
   * TypeScript

+### Parsers for these languages are in development:

   * Agda
   * C-sharp
   * Haskell
   * Java
   * Julia
   * Scala
   * [verilog](https://github.com/tree-sitter/tree-sitter-verilog)

 ## Other grammars